WRMC’s 2018 Year in Review

 by Maddy Goodhart, WRMC Middlebury College and Jeff Holland on December 31, 2018

-Posted in: Album Review, Comedy, Concert, Dream Pop, dream pop, Eclectic, Electronic, exec, Experimental, friendship, fruit, Hip Hop, History, indie, Music, Pop, Pop Punk, Psychadelia, Punk, R&B / Soul, Rap, Rock, World
+Posted in: Album Review, Comedy, Concert, dream pop, Dream Pop, Eclectic, Electronic, Experimental, Hip Hop, History, Music, Pop, Pop Punk, Psychadelia, Punk, R&B / Soul, Rap, Rock, World

 It is the year 2018 and music lives in clouds and streams.
 Airpods deliver computer-generated sounds directly to our brains in hopes of harvesting the newest addition to the long list of dwindling natural resources: dopamine.
 This year, the new millenium claimed the Queen of Soul herself, Aretha Franklin, and the premature losses of Avicii, Mac Miller, and Xxxtentacion led to important discussions surrounding mental health and ethics in the music industry.
 In the new era truths are no longer truths, and Kanye continues to wear a MAGA hat whilst using dragons as his scapegoat.